-We’re embarking on a journey to get to the heart of what it means to belong in the City of Stirling.
+We embarked on a journey to get to the heart of what it means to belong in the City of Stirling because Locally-led Stirling aims to deepen connection at a local suburb level.

-Your input will help us remove barriers to belonging by informing our new Access and Inclusion Plan, Public Health Plan, and the role of local bowling clubs as gathering places.
+Your input has helped remove barriers to belonging by informing our new Access and Inclusion Plan, Public Health Plan, and the role of local bowling clubs as gathering places.

 Project timeline